-This Chapter shall apply to every expenditure of public funds irrespective of their source, including federal assistance monies, (except as otherwise specified in subsection (2) of this section) by this City, under any Contract, except that this Chapter shall not apply to those exemptions specified in Section 2.48.030.
-It shall also apply to disposal of City property.

-2.48.030 Exemptions to provisions of this Chapter.

-The provisions of this Chapter are not applicable to:

-- (1) Contracts for professional witnesses if the purpose of such Contracts are to provide for Professional Services or testimony relating to an existing or probable judicial proceeding in which the City is or may become a party to contracts for special investigative services for law enforcement purposes; - (2) Contracts for special investigative services for law enforcement purposes; - (3) Agreements negotiated by the City Attorney or risk manager in settlement of a dispute, claim or litigation or threatened litigation; - (4) Agreements negotiated by the City Attorney regarding worker's compensation payments for medical and related expenses; - (5) Contracts for the purchase of works of fine art and performing art entertainment; - (6) The award of financial participation agreements; owner participation agreements; disposition and development agreements; development agreements; real estate purchase or lease agreements; covenants; easements; encroachment agreements; memoranda of understanding; or other similar agreements.
-Such Contracts shall be awarded in accordance with applicable legal requirements and/or administrative directives of the City; - (7) Procurement of miscellaneous books, magazines, newspapers, subscriptions, online library reference services, film, videos and assorted materials for library customer check-out purposes for which Contracts by competitive bid solicitation are not practicable, or which are exempted from competitive bidding pursuant to applicable laws; - (8) Intergovernmental payments, purchases and agreements; - (9) Public utility purchases of water, power and related services when no competition is available; - (10) Specialized public employee recruitment services, seminar, training and educational classes; - (11) Magazine and media advertisement; - (12) Contracts for election services; - (13) Contracts for Legal Services required by the City Attorney; or - (14) Contracts for employment and public employee labor agreements.
+1 This chapter shall apply to every expenditure of public funds irrespective of their 2 source, including federal assistance monies, (except as otherwise specified in subsection (2) of this 3 section) by this city, under any contract, except that this chapter shall not apply to those exemptions 4 specified in section 2.48.030.
+It shall also apply to disposal of city property.
+5 2.48.030 Exemptions to provisions of this chapter.
+6 The provisions of this chapter are not applicable to: 7 (1) Contracts for professional witnesses if the purpose of such contracts are to provide for 8 professional services or testimony relating to an existing or probable judicial proceeding 9 in which the city is or may become a party to contracts for special investigative services 10 for law enforcement purposes; 11 (2) Contracts for special investigative services for law enforcement purposes; 12 (3) Agreements negotiated by the City Attorney or risk manager in settlement of a dispute, 13 claim or litigation or threatened litigation; 14 (4) Agreements negotiated by the City Attorney regarding worker's compensation 15 payments for medical and related expenses; 16 (5) Contracts for the purchase of works of fine art and performing art entertainment; 17 (6) The award of financial participation agreements; owner participation agreements; 18 disposition and development agreements; development agreements; real estate purchase 19 or lease agreements; covenants; easements; encroachment agreements; memoranda of 20 understanding; or other similar agreements.
+Such contracts shall be awarded in 21 accordance with applicable legal requirements and/or administrative directives of the 22 city; 23 (7) Procurement of miscellaneous books, magazines, newspapers, subscriptions, on-line 24 library reference services, film, videos and assorted supplies for library customer check- 25 out purposes for which contracts by competitive bid solicitation are not practicable, or 26 which are exempted from competitive bidding pursuant to applicable laws; 27 (8) Intergovernmental payments, purchases and agreements; 28 (9) Public utility purchases of water, power and related services when no competition is